alan-turing-institute/data-safe-haven/.github/pull_request_template.md

 ### Description
 :orange_book: Please describe your pull request.

 :closed_umbrella: If your pull request will close any open issues (hopefully it will!) then add `Closes #<issue number>` here.

 ### Tests
-- [ ] Ensure that all the automated tests pass
+**NB.** automated tests will be run as part of the CI process and will block this PR until they pass.
-- [ ] Document the manual tests that you have carried out (eg. deploying a new SHM and/or SRE) and confirm which commit you did this with
+- [ ] Document any manual tests that you have carried out (eg. deploying a new SHM and/or SRE) and confirm which commit you did this with

 :tada: Thank you!